cw-ampy/MVCProject/README.md

 The api is working exactly the same! implemented the feedback changes!
 - Business Logic outside the data repository.
 - images data in a list of images.
+- removed the dynamic keywork and started using the models for retrieving data.